HOW TO GET STARTED

 15 years and older

-Seniors – Senior classes start at 15 years old and do not have an upper age limit.
+Senior classes start at 15 years old and do not have an upper age limit.
 The chassis used are full-sized adult frames and engines at this level run at their least-restricted level, where speeds for the fastest karts push past 60 mph.
-The two available Senior classes at OVKA are 206 Senior and 100cc Senior.
+The available Senior classes at OVKA are 206 Senior, 100cc Senior, and OVKA 420.

-The Briggs 206 Senior option here is the most affordable way to have fun in a competitive adult karting league.
+The Briggs 206 Senior option is the most affordable way to have fun in a competitive adult karting league.
 The 206 package has proven itself as a reliable, cost-effective, and low maintenance formula that rewards great driving while providing a broad base for grassroots karting.
 In 206 Sr the engines run with the standard Adult (Black) slide.
-The continued runaway popularity of this class across the country will ensure healthy participation at any OVKA or other event you attend.
+The continued runaway popularity of this class across the country will ensure healthy participation at every OVKA race and any other event you attend.

-The 100cc Senior class offers the option to run an unrestricted KA100 engine, with 22+ hp available from the factory, or the comparable Vortex ROK VLR 2-cycle engine.
+The 100cc Senior class offers the option to run a KA100 engine (without the restrictor used in Juniors), with 25+ hp available from the factory, or the comparable Vortex ROK VLR 2-cycle engine.
 The ROK VLR package offers a slightly more affordable buy-in price option to the KA100 and can be run competitively in the same class.
-Introduced in the US in 2018, it has seen success as an alternative to the KA100 at nationals-level events.
+Introduced in the US in 2018 by long-time kart engine manufacturer Vortex, it has seen success as an alternative to the KA100 at nationals-level events.

 OVKA Senior Classes: